TrueBlocks/trueblocks-core/src/apps/blockScrape/README.md

     --veryRaw   |   report JSON data from node with zero processing --fmt       |   export format (where appropriate).
 One of [none|txt|csv|json|api] --api_mode  |   simulate api_mode for testing
-    --file:fn   |   specify multiple sets of command line options in a file.
+    --to_file   |   write the results to a temporary file and return the filename --output:fn |   write the results to file 'fn' and return the filename --file:fn   |   specify multiple sets of command line options in a file.

 <small>*For the `--file:fn` option, place a series of valid command lines in a file and use the above options.
 In some cases, this option may significantly improve performance.
 A semi-colon at the start of a line makes that line a comment.*</small>